andrewheberle/serverless-ssh-ca/README.md

 5. The client uses the JWT from the IdP as `Authorization: Bearer <TOKEN>` in a `POST` request containing the users SSH public key to the CA's `/api/v1/certificate` endpoint
 6. The CA verifies the incoming JWT and assuming it is valid and verified, will respond with a signed certificate based on the provided public key
 7. The client saves the certificate and adds the SSH private key and certificate to the local SSH Agent.

-This flow is shown below once the user executes `ssh-ca-agent login`:
+This flow is shown below once the user executes `ssh-ca-client-cli login`:

 ```mermaid
 sequenceDiagram